ssdevopsacademy/colombia_dcc/ScriptingLab_Manuel_Castano/README.md

 this script will raise a sftp server with docker, using the `atmoz/sftp` image, setting `sftpuser` as the user and exposing the service on port 2222 (local machine) or 22 (container).
 If the server password was not previously set by the `startup.sh` script, this script will ask for it.
 Additionally `id_container_server` file is created with the container identifier but this is only to facilitate the removal of the container in the `cleanup.sh` scrip.

 ### `Dockerfile`
-this file details the construction of the sftpclient image, the details are in the same file, just clarify that for the construction of the image is made using `entry.sh` script.
+this file details the construction of the sftpclient image, the details are in the same file, just clarify that for the construction of the image is made using `entry.sh` script as entrypoint (or CMD in this case).
 ```sh
 # entry.sh
 scriptPath=$(dirname "$(readlink -f "$0")")